Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer

 \textbf{Acknowledgements.---}We are grateful to the Google Quantum AI team, in particular Eric Ostby and Markus Hoffmann, for support and discussions.
 We also thank Haifeng Lang for discussions.
-We acknowledge participation in the Google Quantum AI Early Access Program, within which all quantum computations have been performed between two continents via the cloud, employing the high-level language Cirq.
-This work is supported by the ERC Starting Grant StrEnQTh (project ID 804305), the Google Research Scholar Award ProGauge, Provincia Autonoma di Trento, and by Q@TN, the joint lab between University of Trento, FBK-Fondazione Bruno Kessler, INFN-National Institute for Nuclear Physics and CNR-National Research Council.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programm (Grant Agreement no 948141) — ERC Starting Grant SimUcQuam, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868.
+We acknowledge participation in the Google Quantum AI Early Access Program, within which all quantum computations have been performed remotely between two continents, employing Cirq \cite{cirq}.
+Further numerical simulations have been performed with the help of qsim \cite{qsim}.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 804305, StrEnQTh, and grant agreement No 948141, SimUcQuam), within the QuantERA II Programme from the European Union’s Horizon 2020 research and innovation programme (grant agreement No 101017733), from the European Union’s Horizon Europe research and innovation programme (grant agreement 101080086, NeQST), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (EXC-2111 -- 390814868), the Italian Ministry of University and Research (MUR) through the FARE grant for the project DAVNE (Grant R20PEX7Y3A), the Google Research Scholar Award ProGauge, Provincia Autonoma di Trento, and Q@TN, the joint lab between University of Trento, FBK-Fondazione Bruno Kessler, INFN-National Institute for Nuclear Physics, and CNR-National Research Council.